Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Proof of Lemmas in Appendix

 To prove this lemma, we first need the following lemma showing the estimator $Q_{h,\bphi}^k$ is always optimistic.

-\begin{lemma} Suppose the event $\cE_{\bphi}^K$ holds for all $\bphi \in \bPhi$, then for any $(s, a) \in \cS \times \cA$, $Q^*_h(s, a) \le Q_{h, \bphi}^k(s, a)$. \end{lemma}
+\begin{lemma} Suppose the event $\cE_{\bphi}^K$ holds for all $\bphi \in \Phi$, then for any $(s, a) \in \cS \times \cA$, $Q^*_h(s, a) \le Q_{h, \bphi}^k(s, a)$. \end{lemma}

-Then the following lemma suggests the error between the estimated $Q$ function and the target $Q$ function at time-step $h$ can be controlled by the error at $(h+1)$-th step and the UCB bonus term.
+The next lemma suggests the error between the estimated $Q$-function and the target $Q$-function at time-step $h$ can be controlled by the error at $(h+1)$-th step and the UCB bonus term.

 \begin{lemma} Suppose the event $\cE_{\bphi}^K$ holds, then for any $(s, a) \in \cS \times \cA, k \in [K]$ and any policy $\pi$,

 \end{lemma}